 - Ethical credit card companies usually refrain from soliciting applications from customers who are vulnerable to overspending or accumulating high amounts of debt, such as people with known poor credit histories.

-- Some ethical credit companies have B Corp certification or are members of the Global Alliance on Banking for Values.
+- Some ethical credit companies have B Corp certification (designation that a business is meeting high standards of verified performance, accountability, and transparency) or are members of the Global Alliance on Banking for Values.
 These banks and credit unions do not invest any money in fossil fuels, logging, or weapons manufacturing businesses.

 What is a credit card company?